-III.
+LEGAL REF.: III.
 Constitution, Art.
 VII, Sec.
 10.

-5 ILCS 220/, Intergovernmental Cooperation Act.
+5 ILCS 220/1 et seq.

 1:30 School District Philosophy

 Mission Statement

 Channahon School District 17, in keeping with its proud tradition, is dedicated to providing for the academic, physical, and social development of all students, staff and community members in an interactive, caring, safe environment that emphasizes real life applications and challenges each individual to be a productive citizen and a lifetime learner who deals effectively with others and the changing world.